Introduction to R

 Working routine for tutorials

-This section provides a short overview of the standard working routine users should use to load R-based tutorials of this website into an R IDE (Nvim-R or RStudio).
+The following instructions in this section provide a short overview of the standard working routine users should use to load R-based tutorials of this website into an R IDE (Nvim-R or RStudio).
 For Nvim-R on HPCC users can visit the Quick Demo slide here.

 Installation of R, RStudio and R Packages